Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Evaluations

 \subsection{Training overhead}

 Another advantage of using a much smaller neural network for discrimination is the reduction in total training time.
 Table~\ref{tab:training_time} shows the difference in training time between the baseline design and {\sc mf-rmf-nn}.
-The training is done on an AMD EPYC server SoC with 32 physical cores.
-The {\sc mf-rmf-nn} design can be trained nearly at twice the speed of the baseline design.
+Training was done on an AMD EPYC server SoC with 32 physical cores.
 Shorter training times directly help calibration routine optimizers like SNAKE~\cite{klimov2020snake} since calibration of control parameters for optimal operation of quantum computers is a lengthy process (about four hours for the Sycamore processor~\cite{Arute2019}).